shuLhan/wvcgen/README.md

   ```

   The first parameter is the input location where the revision text to be
-  cleaning up located, the second parameter is location where new revision
+  cleaning up, the second parameter is location where new revision that has
-  that has been cleaned up will be written.
+  been cleaned up will be written.

 #### Generating Features